National Women’s Business Agendas for Central Asia

 NATIONAL WOMEN’S BUSINESS AGENDAS FOR CENTRAL ASIA

-WAGE believes if women’s organizations have increased organizational capacity to serve and advocate for the interests of Central Asian women and are better equipped to address legal, regulatory, and societal barriers to women’s economic empowerment-including gender-based violence-through collective action, then these organizations will have greater ability to advance women’s participation in the economy, ultimately resulting in Central Asian women leading more resilient, independent, and economically sustainable lives.
+WAGE believes if women’s organizations have increased organizational capacity to serve and advocate for the interests of Central Asian women and are better equipped to address legal, regulatory, and societal barriers to women’s economic empowerment-including violence against women and girls-through collective action, then these organizations will have greater ability to advance women’s participation in the economy, ultimately resulting in Central Asian women leading more resilient, independent, and economically sustainable lives.

 OBJECTIVES AND ACTIVITIES